-The Research Office administratively coordinates all faculty and student research projects at Texas A&M School of Dentistry.
+The Research Office administratively coordinates all faculty and student research projects at Texas A&M College of Dentistry.

 Within the Associate Dean’s office is the Technology Development Office that aids faculty with inventions and interactions with industry.